Azure/azure-sdk/releases/2020-07/js.md

 ### Event Hubs

-We have released two versions of the Event Hubs library this time: updates to the stable version, and a new preview version.
+We have released two versions of the Event Hubs library this time.
+An update to the stable version with bug fixes, and a preview version with new features.

-Updates to last stable release

 #### Key Bug Fixes

-- Improved the reliability of closing `EventHubConsumerClient` and `Subscriptions`.
+- The update to the stable version i.e version 5.2.2 has improved the application reliability when closing `EventHubConsumerClient` and `Subscriptions`.

-New preview version

 #### New Features

-- The `EventHubConsumerClient` now supports configuring `loadBalancingOptions` for more control over performance tuning while load balancing.
+- The preview version 5.3.0-preview.1 now supports configuring `loadBalancingOptions` when constructing the `EventHubConsumerClient` for more control over performance tuning while load balancing.

 ### Form Recognizer